Isle-of-Wight-TSSC/IOWTSSC/dev/aboutus.md

 I'm Roxy and whilst I didn't grow up around Triumphs, they have been a key part of Jo and I's relationship.
 When he took me to my first IOW TSSC weekend in 2013, I absolutely loved it!
 Since then I have enjoyed every adventure we have had in our Spitfire, including our road trip to Le Mans classic in 2018.
 ![driving at lemans](/assets/lemans.webp){width="100%"}

-Last year you would have seen us on the cover of The Courier for our wedding.
+In 2023 you would have seen us on the cover of The Courier for our wedding.
 ![Jo and Roxy in their spitfire on there wedding day](/assets/courier.webp "Jo and Roxy in their spitfire on there wedding day"){width="100%"}

-We have had a busy 2023 but are looking forward to continuing the mantle of the Isle of Wight Triumph Sport Six Club area.
+We have run the isle of wight TSSC Area for 3 years now and are looking forward to continuing the area and its events.